yaroslaff/SashimiDB/README.md

 # exact
 Exact is simple in-memory read-only database for structured public data with REST API with python expressions.

-http -v  POST localhost:8080/search/products "expr=price<800 and brand=='Apple'"

 ## Example usage
 Main purpose of Exact is to have secure, fast and very flexible public back-end for searching public data.
-For example, you may have online store, and your frontend needs API to quickly get *all smartphones with price from X to Y, brand Samsung or *
+For example, you may have online store, and your frontend needs API to quickly get *all smartphones with price from X to Y, brand Samsung or Apple* or *All green or red t-shirts, XXL size, cotton>80, sorted by price, min and max price*

 ## Quick start